 Jonathan: All right everyone, very excited about today’s episode.
-We are getting the opportunity to speak with The Financial Mechanic, and this is Jessica.
+We are getting the opportunity to speak with The Financial Mechanic.
 She writes at financialmechanic.com.

 And listen, here’s what you need to hear today, and this is why this can be so valuable for your life.
-Jessica started on the path to Financial Independence about three years ago.
+Financial Mechanic started on the path to Financial Independence about three years ago.